mtgjson/mtgjson-website/docs/faq/README.md

 > You have probably received a cached version of the file.
 Try hard-refreshing the website (`CTRL + F5` on Windows, `Shift + Command + R` on Mac) and re-downloading to get the newest version.

 > ### Why is the website out of date or giving me errors?
 > You have probably received a cached version of the website or your browser is not supported.
-Updated to the latest version of your internet browser or try hard-refreshing the website (`CTRL + F5` on Windows, `Shift + Command + R` on Mac).
+Update to the latest version of your internet browser or try hard-refreshing the website (`CTRL + F5` on Windows, `Shift + Command + R` on Mac) and try the action again.